diskoverdata/diskover-docs/source_files/troubleshooting_tech_diskover_web.md

 ___
 ### Hard Reload After a Software Update

-Sometimes when the Web user interface gets updated, it requires a forced/hard reload of the browser, in order to reload the new Javascript, etc. cached files.
+Sometimes when the web user interface gets updated, it requires a forced/hard reload of the browser, in order to reload the new Javascript, etc. cached files.

 [Click here for more information](https://fabricdigital.co.nz/blog/how-to-hard-refresh-your-browser-and-clear-cache).